Pheyishayor001/Nesus-Installation-Bash-Script/README.md

 After installation, **verify that Nexus is running** by checking its status:

-sudo /opt/nexus/bin/nexus status
+sudo systemctl status nexus

 **To stop the Nexus:**
-sudo /opt/nexus/bin/nexus stop
+sudo systemctl stop nexus

 **To start the Nexus again:**
 rerun the script